JavaScript is required

 In 2025, diploma qualified educators undertaking coaching will be eligible to attend BTC series.

-A CoP is where educators come together to lead the discussion, share experiences, tackle challenges, and explore new ideas with peers who truly understand their journey.
-By bringing a practice-related issue to the group and engaging in meaningful discussions, participants will enhance their skills in leadership, reflection, collaboration, problem-solving, and innovation.
+A Community of Practice (CoP) is where educators come together to lead discussions, share experiences, tackle challenges, and explore new ideas with peers who understand their journey.
+By bringing a practice-related issue to the group and engaging in meaningful discussions, participants enhance their skills in leadership, reflection, collaboration, problem-solving, and innovation.

 Eligibility